-The Director laid the groundwork for a long term, sustainable partnership with the Houston Urban Debate League by service on the Honors College's Service Learning Committee and creating a blueprint with HUDL administration for a service learning-based mentorship program.
-This fall, the first students will begin their mentorships with HUDL students in Houston Independent School District students from underserved communities, including with schools displaced by Hurricane Harvey.
-Service learning provides students with a co-curricular opportunity to apply their classroom education to real world situations.
+The past year saw the establishment, long in the works, of a sustainable partnership with the Houston Urban Debate League.
+The fall and, primarily, spring saw the first students begin their mentorships with HUDL students in Houston Independent School District and the Harris County Department of Education.
+These programs primarily benefit students from underserved communities.
+Service learning provides students with a co-curricular opportunity to apply their classroom and campus education to real-world situations.